Gallatin, Tennessee

 Gallatin is a city in and the county seat of Sumner County, Tennessee, United States.
-The population was 30,278 at the 2010 census and 44,431 at the 2020 census.
+The population was 44,431 at the 2020 census and is estimated to be 52,489 as of 2024.
 Named for United States Secretary of the Treasury Albert Gallatin, the city was established on the Cumberland River and made the county seat of Sumner County in 1802.
 It is located about 30.6 miles northeast of the state capital of Nashville, Tennessee.

 Several national companies have facilities or headquarters in Gallatin, including Facebook, Gap, Inc., Beretta and Servpro Industries LLC.
 Gallatin was formerly the headquarters of Dot Records.
 The city is also the site of Volunteer State Community College, a two-year college with more than 70 degree programs.
 In 2017, Gallatin was ranked as "The Nicest Place In America" by Reader's Digest.

 History

-Gallatin was established in 1802 as the permanent county seat of Sumner County, in what is called the Middle Tennessee region of the state.
+Prior to Gallatin's official establishment, the area along Station Camp Creek was secured by early pioneers.
+In 1780, Captain William Asher established Asher's Station.
+This fortified stockade served as a vital defensive outpost and a voting hub under the Cumberland Compact.
+Gallatin was later established in 1802 as the permanent county seat of Sumner County, in what is called the Middle Tennessee region of the state.
 The town was named after Albert Gallatin, Secretary of Treasury to Presidents Thomas Jefferson and James Madison.
 Andrew Jackson became one of the first to purchase a lot when the town was surveyed and platted in 1803.
 The town was built around a traditional plan of an open square.
 Jackson founded the first general store in Gallatin.

 In 1803, the first county courthouse and jail were built on the central town square.
 In 1815, the town was incorporated.
 In the mid-20th century, it operated under a charter established by a 1953 Private Act of the State Legislature.